 4. Letters of Recommendation

 Your letters should come from faculty who have worked closely with you and can attest to your strengths and readiness for residency.
 If you feel an attending has seen you at your best, ask for a letter immediately after you finish that rotation.
-Do not wait until application season begins, as they will have seen many med students by then and won’t have a strong memory of you.
+Do not wait until application season begins, as they will have seen many med students by then and won’t have a strong memory of you (as amazing and memorable as you may be).
 For all letter writers, share your CV and personal statement and ask them to complete the letter within 4-6 weeks.

 It is generally advised to sign the waiver saying you agree to not see your letters.
 Not signing it will cause program directors to wonder what you are hiding.